eminny/eminny.github.io/README.md

 ### Development setup

-Run `npm install` to pull in dependencies.
-(Note: [npm](https://www.npmjs.com/) must be installed.)
+Run `yarn install` to pull in dependencies.

-For local development and testing, you must have a local server setup with [canderparis.dev](http://canderparis.dev/) resolving from the `build/` directory.

-Once the local server is set up, run `gulp` to watch for live file changes to files in `src/` and compile the new build on the fly.
+Next, run `gulp` to watch for live file changes to files in `src/` and compile the new build on the fly.
 Gulp should have been installed when you ran `npm install`, but if it is not found, just run `npm install -g gulp`.

 Run `gulp build` to compile and build all production ready files.
 View `gulpfile.babel.js` to see each step of the build process.